Last Updated on December 12, 2022

 Most laptops come with a built-in webcam and a built-n microphone.
 Some laptops still have a built-in optical drive to read write CDs and DVDs.
 This should not be a factor in choosing a laptop, because you can always buy an external optical drive.

 What laptop should I buy?
 In this article we covered the essentials for buying the best laptop for your needs.
 It all depends on what you need the laptop for.
-Whether you are buying a laptop for gaming, business or course work, you now know what to pick.
+Whether you are buying a best laptop for gaming, business or course work, you now know what to pick.